CodePushGo/website/src/content/blog/en/creating-and-deleting-update-channels-in-capacitor.md

     -   Identify unused channels via analytics.
     -   Safely migrate users, archive data, and check dependencies before deletion.

-Capgo simplifies this process with tools like real-time analytics, user management, and rollback options.
+CodePushGo simplifies this process with tools like real-time analytics, user management, and rollback options.
 With proper channel setup and maintenance, you can deploy updates faster and more reliably.

 ## Continuous Deployment & Live Updates with Ionic Deploy